 It’s time to dive into spring with gusto, and for me that means a little spring cleaning over the next month.
 Cleaning the deck off and preparing it for dinners and morning coffee.
 Cleaning behind the fridge.
 And yes, cleaning windows.
 My mind is often overflowing with ideas and to do’s.
 That’s why I know that in addition to household cleaning, I also need to spring clean my brain a little!

 Let’s be real here.
 Just like you, I have big dreams and goals.
 I also have a business to run and daily tasks to attend.

-I have regular content to write for this blog and my newsletter as well as articles for Your Tango.
+I have regular content to write for this blog and my newsletter.
 There are two or three eBooks I’d like to prepare for future giveaways.
-I’m also digging into my book, the one I want to publish.
+I’m also working on a new book I’d like to publish this year.
 Add that to ideas for recipes, household tasks and wanting to get in better shape, and it’s no wonder my mind is often full!

 So, how is the best way to stay afloat?
 To not give into overwhelm?
 To make sure my long term goals and desires aren’t over run with the basics of running my business?

 I regularly do a brain dump to spring clean my mind.

 If you’ve taken my Clearing Brain Clutter class or have worked with me, I’m sure you’ve heard me use that term before.
 Just like the windows of the house need to be cleaned and closets de-cluttered, I also need to regularly spring clean my brain.

 Here’s what you need: a stack of 3×5 cards, a pen and an egg timer.

 Turn off your phone and computer.
 No one will perish if you don’t immediately reply to an email or return a text.
 And no, darling, you won’t go into withdrawals if you aren’t glued to Facebook for a short while.